 Build the sauce

-Add the heavy cream and mix well, increasing the heat to a heavy simmer.
+7) Now that the stock has reduced somewhat, add the heavy cream and stir to combine.
+Increase the heat to a heavy simmer.

-Add the green onions, then lower the heat and simmer on low for about 5 minutes, then stir in the creole mustard.
+8) Add the green onions, then lower the heat and simmer for about 5 minutes.
+Next, stir in the creole mustard and combine well.

-Add back the sausage, stir completely and simmer for 2 to 3 minutes.
+9) Add back the browned sausage, stir completely, and simmer for 2 to 3 minutes.

 Mix in the pasta and finish